 There are a lot of reasons people use invoice factoring, though.
 One is to improve cash flow, but companies also use invoice factoring to fund new business ventures or contracts, hire talent, invest in new equipment, and more.
 FundThrough integrates directly with your invoicing software, so customers will never know you’re using an invoice factoring solution.

-In Canada, 34% of small businesses requested external financing in 2016 (ISED) and in the U.S., a 2017 survey found that 50% of small business owners had applied for business financing in 2017.
+In Canada, 34% of small businesses requested external financing in 2016 (ISED) and in the U.S., a 2017 survey found that 50% of small business owners had applied for business financing in 2017, including factoring for small business.
 What was remarkable about those survey respondents was that by all measures, they were successful and often established businesses; 60% had been in business for five years or more, and 80% had a personal credit score of 650 or above.

 Definitely.
-Invoice factoring is unique in that owners are not required to jump through the income verification and credit history hoops traditional banks require for loan applications.
+Like small business factoring, startup invoice factoring is unique in that owners are not required to jump through the income verification and credit history hoops traditional banks require for loan applications.
 FundThrough understands that you’re just getting started, so your available funding is based on income you’ve already generated via our integration with your invoicing or bookkeeping software.

 Contractors are more susceptible to cash flow issues than most, due to the many working parts of each contract.
 Invoice factoring helps contractors cover payroll, pay suppliers and invest in equipment while still taking on new jobs, even when client payments may be slow coming in.
 The ability to collect on your outstanding invoices instantly frees up funds you’ve already earned, so there’s no need to take on new debt or give up equity in order to raise financing for that next project.